Unless the few of us who know the truth stand united, there is no hope for any of us.

 Crouched down behind shrubbery, the dog craned his neck, looking the felines over.
-He did not see the Siamese he remembered fondly.
-Grizzabella had just celebrated her first birthday the last time he visited.
-Playful and affectionate, she always twined around his legs and pounced on his feet.
+He didn't see the Siamese he remembered fondly.
+Grizzabella had just celebrated her first birthday the last time he'd visited.
+Playful and affectionate, she had twined around his legs and pounced on his feet.
 Now she was gone.
 Had so many years passed?

 "Snowy?
 Where are you going?
 What have you found?" the woman called.

 The dainty white Persian had discovered the watcher in the shrubbery.
 The dog stood and pushed through the bush to face the old lady.
 Her eyes widened.
 The string shopping bag in her hand dropped to the lawn, spilling tins of cat food.